 The trust will make payments primarily from collections on a pool of consolidation student loans.
-Interest and principal on the offered notes will be payable quarterly on the 25th day of each January, April, July and October, beginning in January 2007.
-In general, the trust will pay principal, sequentially, to the class A-1 through class A-4 notes, in that order, until paid in full, then, pro rata, to the class A-5A and class A-5B notes until paid in full, and then to the class A-6 notes until paid in full.
-The class B notes will not receive principal until the stepdown date, which is expected to be the January 2013 distribution date.
+Interest and principal on the floating rate notes will be payable quarterly on the 25th day of each January, April, July and October, beginning in October 2007.
+Interest and principal on the auction rate notes will be payable on the business day following the end of each auction period and, for auction periods greater than 90 days, on the quarterly distribution dates referred to above.
+In general, the trust will pay principal, sequentially, to the class A-1 through class A-6 notes, in that order, until each such class is paid in full.
+The class B notes will distribution date.
+These payments and allocations will be made first, to the class B-1 notes and then to the class B-2 notes, until each such class is paid in full.
 Interest on the class B notes will be subordinate to interest on the class A notes and principal on the class B notes will be subordinate to both principal and interest on the class A notes.
 Credit enhancement for the notes consists of excess interest on the trust student loans, subordination of the class B notes to the class A notes, and the reserve account.
 On the closing date, the trust will make a deposit into the capitalized interest account, which will be available for a limited period of time.
-The interest rates on the offered notes are determined by reference to LIBOR.
+The interest rates on the class A-2, class A-3, class A-4, class A-5, class A-6 and class B-1 notes are determined by reference to LIBOR.
 A description of how LIBOR is determined appears under "Additional Information Regarding the Notes-Determination of Indices-LIBOR" in the base prospectus.
+The interest rate on the class B notes is an auction rate.
+A description of how the auction rate is determined appears under "Additional Information Regarding the Notes" in the base prospectus.

-We are offering the offered notes through the underwriters when and if issued.
-Application has been made for the offered notes to be listed on the Official List of the Luxembourg Stock Exchange and to be traded on the Luxembourg Stock Exchange's Euro MTF Market.
+We are offering the notes through the underwriters at the prices shown below when and if issued.
+Application has been made for the LIBOR-based notes to be listed on the Official List of the Luxembourg Stock Exchange and to be traded on the Luxembourg Stock Exchange's Euro MTF Market.

-We are not offering the offered notes in any state or other jurisdiction where the offer is prohibited.
+We are not offering the notes in any state or other jurisdiction where the offer is prohibited.

-You should consider carefully the risk factors on page S-22 of this prospectus supplement and on page 20 of the base prospectus.
+You should consider carefully the risk factors on page S-26 of this prospectus supplement and on page 20 of the base prospectus.